-The Department of Computer Science at Lund University invites applications for a postdoc position in computer science focused on SAT solving and combinatorial optimization.
+The Department of Computer Science at Lund University invites applications for a PhD position in theoretical computer science.

-The postdoctoral researcher will be working in the research group of Jakob Nordström, which is currently in transition from KTH to a combined location at Lund University and the University of Copenhagen on either side of the Oresund bridge.
+The PhD student will be working in the Mathematical Insights into Algorithms for Optimization (MIAO) group headed by Jakob Nordström, which is active at both Lund University and the University of Copenhagen on either side of the Öresund Bridge.

-The working language of the group is English, and knowledge of English is also fully sufficient to navigate life in Sweden and Denmark in general.
+The working language of the group is English, and knowledge of English is also fully sufficient to navigate every-day life in general.
 It might also be worth mentioning that Scandinavian countries routinely score at the absolute top in rankings of quality of life such as, e.g., the OECD Better Life Index.

 Lund University was founded in 1666 and is repeatedly ranked among the top 100 universities in the world.
 Lund Technical College (LTH) forms the Faculty of Engineering at Lund University, where research of the highest international standard is conducted.

 Applications must be submitted via the Lund University recruitment system.
-Please see the official advertisement at lu.varbi.com/en/what:job/jobID:304022/ for more details including a link to the application form.
+Please see the official advertisement at lu.varbi.com/en/what:job/jobID:392181 for more details including a link to the application form.

 The application should include the following documents:

 Lund University welcomes applicants with diverse backgrounds and experiences.
 We regard gender equality and diversity as a strength and an asset.